cms-btv-pog/BTVNanoCommissioning/docs/scripts.md

   --ext EXT             prefix name
   --com COM             sqrt(s) in TeV
   --mergemap MERGEMAP
                         Group list of sample(keys in coffea) as reference/compare set as dictionary format.
-Keys would be the new lables of the group
+Keys would be the new lables of the group.
+Now also accept .json file
    --autorebin AUTOREBIN
                         Rebin the plotting variables, input `int` or `list`. int: merge N bins. list of number: rebin edges(non-uniform bin is possible)
    --xlabel XLABEL      rename the label for x-axis